Canvas Learning Management System

 Publishing course content:

 - Please note: Once you have worked on your course, be sure to publish course elements, and then publish the full course, so that students will be able to access it (if you don't publish, they won't see it).

 - A good practice is to click on "Student View," available in the right side menu in Canvas, to see what is available to your students.

 - How to Get Started with Canvas - short intro and overview - Video | Slides

-- Getting Started with Canvas - training course within Canvas - login for access.
+- Getting Started with Canvas - training course within Canvas (view-only or login for full access)